lemariva/micropython-camera-driver/README.md

 This repository adds camera (OV2640) support to MicroPython for the ESP32 family.

+**NEW**: The camera uses now the PSRAM.
+Thus, you are able to take photos with more resolution.
+The standard mode is without PSRAM you can activate that using the argument `fb_location=camera.PSRAM`.
+Thanks @mocleiri for the [info and the MicroPython PR](https://github.com/lemariva/micropython-camera-driver/issues/32#issuecomment-1027613157).

 I follow the advice of [#32](https://github.com/lemariva/micropython-camera-driver/issues/32) and modify the repository to fit to those requirements.
-However a file `main.c` needs a modification, and I got some problems compiling with the `berkeley-db` library (`DBTree`) support enable and I cannot switch it off using the `CMake` flags.
-Thus, some other files need modification (check below).
-If you are enable to solve those problems, send me a pull request and I will evaluate that and merge the files.
-Thanks!

 For more information about installing MicroPython visit this tutorial: https://lemariva.com/blog/2022/01/micropython-upgraded-support-cameras-m5camera-esp32-cam-etc